-The Governors will ensure that they are kept fully abreast of their statutory responsibilities by attending training and receiving regular updates from the Principal/Head of School.
+The Governors will ensure that they are kept fully abreast of their statutory responsibilities by attending training and receiving regular updates from the (Executive) Principal.

-The SENCO and Head of School will keep fully up to date about special educational needs issues through attendance at training and network meetings.
+The SENCO and (Executive) Principal will keep fully up to date about special educational needs issues through attendance at training and network meetings.

-Other teaching staff will be kept up to date informally by the Principal / Head of School / SENCO and formally at staff meetings.
+Other teaching staff will be kept up to date informally by the (Executive) Principal / SENCO and formally at staff meetings.